-how to love personas
+how to love your personas

 I was always interested in people.
 As a young acting student our professors would tell us to go out and observe people.
 “Just sit on a park bench” they would say, “and really notice.
 Pick someone and notice.
 How do they hold themselves?
 What are their mannerisms?
 What can you infer from it all?
 Could you play them?
 How are they like you?
 How are they different?
 Why?”
 I loved this activity.
 I still do it.
 Only now it's become more like a kind of peaceful meditation practice for me.
 A way to easily slip into a state of wonder and curiosity.
 People fascinate me.
 I love movies, plays, shows, books, all the ways we create characters in fiction, but we do it in our real lives too.

-It’s a simple idea but simple doesn't mean easy.
 The payoff is worth it.
 You get to uncover more of who you uniquely are and that is everything.
 Committing to experiencing life and expressing yourself as the most genuine version of you always reaps surprising rewards.
 Because without the false stories and protective mechanisms, we are all made up of overwhelmingly positive traits.
 It’s the gift of our shared humanity.

 Engaging curiosity while questioning our own personas helps to uncover who we really are underneath our programming.
-For example, when I began this exploration for myself it began with a question something like this:
+For example, when I began this exploration in myself it began with a question something like this:

-Okay why did I do it again?
-Whoa why did I do it that time?
 (Even when we uncover and get to know our personas it can take committing and re-committing again and again to the actions required to move beyond them so it is very helpful to have a sense of humor and play about it. ;)

 “Scientists have recently determined that it takes approximately 400 repetitions to create a new synapse in the brain—unless it is done with play, in which case, it takes between 10 and 20 repetitions.”